-- If a child has delayed onset of hearing or vision problems from CMV, early diagnosis creates opportunities for treatment and support to improve long-term outcomes - If a baby does not pass their first newborn hearing test, the newborn is required to be tested for congenital CMV infection - cCMV testing is by urine, saliva, PCR, or NAAT - All infants with cCMV should be scheduled for a diagnostic hearing evaluation, even if they pass a repeat hearing screen.
-Additional testing and monitoring should be considered by their primary care provider
+Early diagnosis of congenital CMV creates opportunities for treatment and support to improve long-term outcomes.

+- If a baby does not pass their first newborn hearing test, the newborn is required to be tested for congenital CMV infection. - cCMV testing is by urine, saliva PCR or NAAT. - All infants with cCMV should be scheduled for a diagnostic hearing evaluation, even if they pass a repeat hearing screen.
+Additional testing and monitoring should be considered by their primary care provider.

-Testing for cCMV for a failed newborn hearing screening is mandatory in lowa
+Testing for cCMV for a failed newborn hearing screening is mandatory in Iowa.